cyberphone/java-cfrg-spec/README.md

 }
 ```
 Note: Software based private keys **must** support an *optional shadow link* to the associated public key
-in order to maintain correct PKCS 8 data during serialization and deserialization.
+in order to maintain the original PKCS 8 data during serialization and deserialization.
 Software based private keys created by `KeyPairGenerator` **should** provide
 this link and thus produce PKCS 8 data *including* public key information for `getEncoded()`.
 Private keys created by `OKPPrivateKeySpec` **should not** define this link and thus